KDCube is built around apps

 GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}/operations/{operation}

 The explicit bundle_id form is the preferred route.
-The processor resolves the target method from the bundle's decorator-discovered interface surface rather than assuming every operation is just workflow.run().
-A default-bundle compatibility shortcut still exists at POST /api/integrations/bundles/{tenant}/{project}/operations/{operation}.
+The processor resolves the target method from the app's decorator-discovered interface surface rather than assuming every operation is just workflow.run().
+A default-app compatibility shortcut still exists at POST /api/integrations/bundles/{tenant}/{project}/operations/{operation}.

 Runtime Availability And Visibility